Index

 What is a Writ of Mandamus?

-A writ of mandamus is a court order that directs a public official, government agency, or lower court to perform a specific act that is required by law.
-The term «mandamus» comes from Latin, meaning «we command.» This legal remedy is typically sought when there is no other adequate remedy available, and it is often used to enforce the performance of a duty that is mandatory rather than discretionary.
+A writ of mandamus is a powerful legal instrument issued by a higher court that compels a public official, government agency, or lower court to fulfill a specific duty mandated by law.
+The term «mandamus» originates from the Latin phrase meaning «we command,» reflecting the authoritative nature of this order.
+This legal remedy is particularly significant in situations where no other adequate remedy exists, making it a crucial tool for ensuring that justice is served.

 Historical Background